tripadvisor tripadvisor tripadvisor

 Drop-off service available only in the city centre.

-Reduced price for groups of three participants or more.
+Reduced price for groups only if there are three participants or more.
 With 4 to 5 people, we may run the tour on one or two golf carts.
-With 6 to 8 people, we run the tour on two golf carts.
-With 9 to 10 people, we may run the tour on two or three golf carts.
+6 to 8 people, the tour will run on two golf carts.
+9 to 10 people, we may run the tour on two or three golf carts.

 All our golf carts are equipped with rain cover.